 Mathematical details of computing progress

+To compute progress, we first compute the current precision, which is simply the width of the confidence interval.
 We then define progress as .
 The square comes from the fact that if we want to detect an effect twice as small, we need roughly 4 times more data.

 Suppose the target precision on an experiment is 5%, and we have a single treatment variant whose primary metric has a point estimate of 0%, with confidence interval of (-10%, 10%).
 In this case, our current precision is 10%.
 Hence, the current progress is = 25%.
 As noted before, we see the quadratic relationship between precision and progress: If we want to reduce the precision by a factor of 2, we need to gather 4 times as much data.

 - Note: for the Bayesian methodology this relies on the fact that the prior is set accurately.
 E.g. when using an uninformative prior, one should not use early stopping.↩